LYNN MIELKE distinguished educator Award

 Educators are nominated by the colleagues, supervisors, students, parents or community members.
 Each year many wonderful, deserving people are nominated for the Lynn Mielke Award.

 NOMINATIONS MAY BE SUBMITTED YEAR ROUND.
-THE 2026 DEADLINE TO NOMINATE WILL BE APRIL, 2026.
+THE 2026 DEADLINE TO NOMINATE IS Wednesday, APRIL 1, 2027.

 Pictured are Leigh Anderson and her family after Leigh was surprised with being presented the Lynn Mielke Distinguished Educator Award at what she was told was a staff meeting.
 From left to right: Jake, Leigh, Mark & Josh Anderson.